chieaid24/MBD-Macro/README.md

 ### (Alt + X)
 - Force stops the program
 ___
+## Demo Video:
+I've posted a YouTube demonstration [here](https://youtu.be/7-iw15DLMDQ) for visual learners!
+___
 ## That's it!
-- Hopefully you will find the program helpful in improving your workflow efficiency!
+- Hopefully you'll find the program helpful in improving your workflow efficiency!